daattali/beautiful-jekyll/_drafts/how-to-download-and-install-windows-server-2022.md

 ![Windows server 2022 iso download](/img/ws2022-2.png "Windows server language download")

+* Once downloaded, I uploaded the Windows Server 2022 ISO to my local content library You can also store it on a datastore or simply connect it in the virtual console.

 ## Install Windows Server 2022 in VMware

 Now the installation procedure will vary according to your environment and your needs.
 You can decide to create a Windows server 2022 VMware template to quickly deploy VMs from it, install it on a bare metal server by making a bootable USB stick, you name it.
 In our case, we install Windows server 2022 in VMware vSphere 7.